K-23-kk/FP2026-Pima-Diabetes/README.md

 ## 📊 Overview

-A comprehensive statistical analysis of the Pima Indians Diabetes Dataset examining risk factors and predictors of type 2 diabetes in a high-risk population.
-This project analyzes 768 female patients with multiple health metrics to identify key factors associated with diabetes outcomes.
+This analysis explores the Pima Indians Diabetes Dataset containing medical measurements for 768 female patients.
+The data was collected by the National Institute of Diabetes and Digestive and Kidney Diseases and includes diagnostic measurements to investigate diabetes risk factors.
+The Pima Indian population has historically shown high diabetes prevalence, making this dataset valuable for understanding disease predictors.
+Data was originally collected in the 1990s from Pima Indian women aged 21+ living near Phoenix, Arizona

 ## 🎯 Research Questions